-Over the next couple of years we will be developing our business plan for 2020 to 2025.
+Over the last couple of years we have been developing our business plan for 2020 to 2025 with our customers and stakeholders.
 The plan will outline how we will deliver water and waste water services in a resilient and sustainable way.
-Whilst this may seem a long way off, future planning is a big part of what we do and we would like our customers and stakeholders to get involved in creating the plan.
+Future planning is a big part of what we do and over 30,000 of our customers and stakeholders have been involved in creating the plan.

 To date, our customers have helped us better understand what services are of a priority to them, and what the future of water and waste water may look like.
 Customer and stakeholder participation in helping us prioritise and deliver our services to the region is vitally important to us.